mikjo/bigitr/README.md

     posthook.imp.git.<branch> = <command> <args> # hook to run in Git clone after committing to Git branch <branch> from CVS posthook.exp.git.<branch> = <command> <args> # hook to run in Git clone after committing to CVS from Git branch <branch>
     posthook.cvs.<branch> = <command> <args> # hook to run in CVS checkout after committing to CVS branch <branch>

+`<branch>` may refer to either a "real" branch name, or a symbolic branch.
+Symbolic branches are used to configure branches that cannot be referenced directly.
+Currently, the only symbolic branch supported by bigitr is `@{trunk}`, which is used to refer to the CVS trunk.

 The `gitroot`, `cvsroot`, `email`, `skeleton` keys, and general (non-branch-specific) hooks, may be in the `GLOBAL` section.
 Entries